honeypieio/shrubcoop.org/content/fabric-awareness-booklet.md

-description = "Insider knowledge and thoughts from our Swapshop Coordinator." draft = true tags = [] title = "Fabric Awareness Booklet " type = "news"
+description = "Insider knowledge and thoughts from our Swapshop Coordinator." draft = true tags = [] title = "Our Fabric Awareness Booklet is Now Available!" type = "news"

 +++